machikolacey/milestone3/README.md

 ### Acknowledgements

-- I received inspiration for this project from a resume project provided by Code Institute.
+- I received inspiration for this project from several peer student's projects.